tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 {: #figure-background-check-model1 title="TLS Client Providing Evidence to TLS Server."}

-## TLS Server authenticating using evidence
+## TLS Server Authenticating Using Evidence

 In this use case the TLS client challenges the TLS server to present evidence.
 The TLS server acts as an attester while the TLS client is the relying party.